MIKLIUM/MIKLIUM/api/youtube-transcript/README.md

 ## About YouTube Transcription

-**Get text from a YouTube video in seconds.** Also with the transcription of the video you will get the name of the channel and the title of the video.
+**Get text from a YouTube video in seconds using our API.** Also with the transcription of the video you will get the name of the channel and the title of the video.
+To work, you only need a link to a YouTube video.

 > [!NOTE]
 > This API works only with YouTube videos.